opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 The schema version is to use string semver instead of int version, to help tool in content deserialization.

-The media type is defined as nfd.image-compatibility.spec, in order to be defined agnostic to cluster management software.
+The media type is defined as vnd.oci.image-compatibility.spec, in order to be defined agnostic to cluster management software.

 ## image compatibility spec